Skip to main content

 An 8-Second Timeout for Third-Party Iframes

-Our services page embeds a Calendly scheduling widget in an iframe.
-It loads lazily via IntersectionObserver and shows a spinner until the iframe fires onLoad.
-Clean pattern, should work well, until it does not load at all.
-Ad blockers, corporate proxies, CSP policies, and flaky connections can all prevent the iframe from loading.
-When that happens, the spinner spins and spins forever.
-No error, no feedback, no way for the user to book a call.
-The page looks and is effectively broken.
+The services page embeds a Calendly scheduling widget in an iframe.
+It loads lazily via IntersectionObserver and shows a spinner until the iframe fires onLoad; it's a clean pattern and it should work well, right up until the iframe doesn't load at all.
+Ad blockers, corporate proxies, CSP policies, and flaky connections can each keep the iframe from loading, and when that happens the spinner just spins forever: no error, no feedback, no way for the visitor to book a call.
+The page looks broken because it is.

-The fix is straightforward: if the iframe has not loaded after 8 seconds, give up and show a fallback.
+The fix is about as simple as it sounds: if the iframe hasn't loaded after 8 seconds, give up and show a fallback.

 const LOAD_TIMEOUT_MS = 8000;